-For more info about the program, check the frequently asked questions below.
+For more about the program, check out the frequently asked questions below.

 But, first, watch this short video; it provides a full breakdown of the program, including interviews with renowned coaches like Eric Cressey, Molly Galbraith, Adam Lloyd, and Jon Goodman: